Innovating Higher Education through the Built Environment

 - Dano Weisbord, Director of Sustainability and Campus Planning, Smith College

-- Daniel Case, Associate Director of Learning Technologies, Carroll College
+- Daniel Case, Director of Academic Technology, Carroll College

 - Meredith Motz, Lab Manager, Sandbox ColLABorative at Southern New Hamphsire University